-Escape from the Call Center stands out from the other movies in this list, since it’s the only one that originates from Europe.
+Escape from the Call Center stands out from the other movies from this list since it’s the only one that originates from Europe.

 This explores how the terrible economic situation in Italy can force the younger generation to plunge into jobs that might not be directly related to what they studied in college, such as working in call centers.